Advantages of Money Market Funds

 The regulation of money market funds is the key to several advantages:

 - Safety: Preservation of capital the objective of money market funds.
 While a few money market funds have broken the buck (gone below $1) in most cases, the fund company or sponsor has stepped in to absorb the losses.

 - Liquidity: Money market funds provide excellent access to cash.
-Most brokerage accounts, including Schwab and Fidelity, offer a money market fund as a sweep option.
-In other words, when an investment is bought/sold money comes out of/goes into, the money market fund.
+Some brokerage accounts offer a money market fund as a sweep option.
+In other words, when an investment is bought or sold, money comes out of or goes into, the money market fund.

 - Yield: Money market funds pay a yield based on the holdings of the underlying fund.
 The yield is generally automatically reinvested into the fund via purchase of additional shares in the fund.
 This yield makes money market funds an attractive alternative to the mattress.